White Rock Plantation

 White Rock Plantation is a historic plantation house located near Hollister, Halifax County, North Carolina.
-It dates to the late-18th century, and is a two-story, five bay, transitional Georgian / Federal-style frame dwelling.
+It dates to the late-18th century, and is a two-story, five-bay, transitional Georgian / Federal-style frame dwelling.
 It has a gable roof and pairs of exterior chimneys at each end.
 The front facade features a tall "Mount Vernon" porch added in the mid-20th century.

-White Rock was the home of the Williams family and as many as 75 workers who they enslaved.
+White Rock was the home of the Williams family and as many as 75 workers who were enslaved.

 It was listed on the National Register of Historic Places in 1979.